arohadobson/GifTastic/README.md

 # Giftastic API

-Giftastic uses API calls and bootstrap to make an interactive
+Giftastic uses API calls and bootstrap to make a fun and interactive search engine using the Giphy API.

 ## How To Search

-This application already has pre-assigned (adorable) animal buttons that users can choose from to load a plethora of gifs from the Giphy API.
+This application already has pre-assigned (adorable) animal buttons that users can choose from to load a plethora of gifs from the Giphy.
 However, if you'd like to add more queries just type it into the search bar on the right of the screen and add it to the collection!

 ## Code Languages